5 other debts to clear before paying down your mortgage

 - Buy a second property in Singapore without incurring ABSD

-Eventually we helped this client consolidate all their loans onto one single residential property mortgage of $900,000, comprising $400,000 housing loan and $500,000 home equity loan.
-Not only does the client enjoy a much better rate for loan amounts above $800,000, she gets a much higher cash rebate than usual as banks then were competing aggressively for clients with bigger loans (back in October 2023).
+Eventually I helped this client consolidate all their loans onto one single residential property mortgage of $900,000, comprising $400,000 housing loan and $500,000 home equity loan.
+Not only does the client enjoy a much better rate for loan amounts above $800,000, she gets a much higher cash rebate.
 Not only that.
 The client used the term loan, disbursed in one lump sum to her bank account, to make full payment and discharge their two other commercial property loans thereby saving them not just interests and fees, but much time and effort henceforth.

-Residential mortgage loan should always be the last loan to pay down for two simple reasons: it’s the least cost secured against a collateral (your property), and it’s the safest especially for own-stay property.
+Residential mortgage loan should always be the last loan to pay down for two simple reasons: it’s the least cost secured against a collateral (your property) as opposed to unsecured loans, and it’s the safest especially for own-stay property.
 Banks simply have no interest to foreclose on a property as it means they have more work to do in terms of administration and marketing the unit in auctions.
 They’re only interested in earning the interest income from the mortgage.
 In periods of economic distress, government might also step in to provide relief measures when there’s widespread hardship in repayments due to the social impact of mortgages.

-If you do not service a car loan, you may think that mortgage is your only debt.
-Unfortunately, most of us use our CPF funds for property down payment and loan repayment over the years.
+Those without auto loans may think that mortgage is your only debt.
+Unknowingly, most of us use our CPF funds for property down payment and loan repayment over the years.
 Do you know that can also be construed as a form of debt?
 You “owe” yourself the accrued interest, which is to be paid from future sales proceeds of your property.

 In essence, you are transferring all other debt “under one roof” to a mortgage loan which is the least cost and the safest loan.
 I will go through five common debts in this article.